 We are the Saint Joseph’s Justice and Peace parish group.
 Our aim is to work within the Justice and Peace structure to formulate a response to justice issues locally and globally.
 We aim to do this by encouraging parishioners to take action through prayer, letter writing and/or appropriate non-violent actions.

-Within this framework we have recently formed a parish eco-committee and are presently recipients of the bronze eco-congregation award.
+Within this framework we have recently formed the parish Care of Creation deanery group and are at present recipients of the bronze eco-congregation award.
 We have formed a deanery group with Saint Bridget’s and Saint Cadoc’s and welcome parishioners from their parish to our meetings.
 Our aim is to encourage all to lead more environmentally friendly lives in a spiritual and practical way.

 All are welcome.